rotembar22/Product-Recommendation-System/README.md

    3. input: item_2  ;  target: item_3

 **How I built the test set:**
-For the test set, we need as input one or more items, and the target will be the following purchased items.
+<br>For the test set, we need as input one or more items, and the target will be the following purchased items.
 Since our input, in that case, could be more than one, this will increase the number of instances exponents, and quickly, we will get millions of instances.
 To keep it simple, I took only the first item as input and all the following items as the target.

 Example:
-transaction: item_1, item_2, item_3, item_4
+transaction: item_1, item_2, item_3, item_4 <br>
-   input: item_1
-   target:  item_2, item_3, item_4
+   1. input: item_1 ; target:  item_2, item_3, item_4

 # Conclusions

 **Model results:**
 * Hit-rate results: 66.3%
+* Hit-rate per item: 49.1%

 <br>
 For this experiment, we used the 3 recommended products while taking the first product of the test instant as the input and defining all the rest as the target.
 We can see that we achieved Hit-Rate of 66%, which can be considered high in the real world.
 But those results only represent this data.
 To truly evaluate our model, we must compare it to other models/algorithms.